Old Hanover High School: History

 The first schoolhouse in Hanover was a log building constructed in 1839.
 In 1850 it was replaced with a new brick one-room schoolhouse.
 In 1874, a new multi-room "high school" was constructed in Hanover, providing spaces for grades one through twelve.
 In the summer of 1910, this school was destroyed by fire.
 The school board quickly raised funds to replace it, and hired O. J. Reniger of Marshall, Michigan as the general contractor.

 Construction on a new school, located at the site of the older building, began later in 1910, and was completed in mid-1911.
 IN 1934, a new gymnasium was added to the building.
-Materials for the new gym were taken, in part, from older buildings in the are, including a former church that had been used as a school gymnasium in the past.
+Materials for the new gym were taken, in part, from older buildings in the area, including a former church that had been used as a school gymnasium in the past.
 A new farm shop building was built near the high school in 1938; however, the building proved inadequate and was replaced in 1948 by the structure currently known as the Herrick Building.

 Beginning in the 1940s, the Hanover School District began merging with other local, smaller school districts; notably, the nearby Horton Schools merged with Hanover to form the Hanover-Horton School District.
 The result was an influx of students into the Hanover school.
 In response, the district built a new elementary school in Hanover in the mid-1950s.
 Elementary-aged children were moved from the "high school" to the new school.
 In 1959, a new Hanover-Horton High School was opened in Horton, and ninth through twelfth grade students were moved to the new school, leaving only grades seven and eight in the old Hanover High School.
 In late 1962, these students also moved to the new school.

 The gymnasium remained in use for a few years, and in 1963 the school board attempted to sell the old school.
 However, they were unsuccessful, and the buildings remained vacant until 1977.
 In that year, the board began leasing the building to the Hanover-Horton Area Historical Society to house the Lee Conklin Reed Organ & History Museum, a collection of organs and melodeons donated to the society by Lee Conklin.
 In 1995, the board sold the building to the society.